n39712224/MarketHubPro/replit.md

 ## Overview

-MarketHub is a full-stack e-commerce application that allows users to create, manage, and sell product listings.
-The platform supports image uploads, payment processing via Stripe, and provides both public and private listing visibility options.
-Built with React on the frontend and Express.js on the backend, it uses a modern tech stack optimized for performance and user experience.
+MarketHub Phase 1 is a private sales platform focused exclusively on email invitations and Facebook connections.
+This testing-focused application allows users to create private sales listings and invite specific people via email, with optional Facebook network integration.
+The platform features AI-powered description generation, image uploads, and a beautiful modern interface that avoids resembling traditional marketplace designs like eBay.

 ## System Architecture